 1. It is too risky for me to do heavy housework anymore.
 I tried to find a cleaning person in the past, but friends were reluctant to give me their housekeeper's phone number.
 My broken arm moved a friend to take pity on me.
 When I learned Isabel would charge $70 I gulped.
-Even though Isabel makes my home spotless, it took me 3 months to be at peace with this indulgence.
+Even though she makes my home spotless, it took me 3 months to be at peace with this indulgence.

-2. My fall at the laundromat began with a turn.
-Weeks later I felt my stomach push me away from the bathroom counter while I put rollers in my hair -- one more example of arching my back to lean on a counter so I won't lose my balance.
+3. I felt my stomach push me away from the bathroom counter while I put rollers in my hair -- one more example of arching my back to lean on a counter so I will not lose my balance.
 Now I place my hemiplegic hand on a piece of Dycem to make my abdominal muscles hold me away from the counter when I use curlers.
-A PT taught me arching my back contributes to back spasms.
+Arching my back contributes to back spasms.